 This is the first course in a series of Artificial Intelligence professional courses to be offered by the Stanford Center for Professional Development.
 You may earn a Professional Certificate in Artificial Intelligence by completing three courses in the program.
 The next course in the series is Natural Language Understanding, a project-focused course that is complementary to Natural Language Processing with Deep Learning.
 The Natural Language Understanding course will be offered Winter 2019-2020.

-Prior to enrolling in the course, you will be asked to complete a short application.
+Prior to enrolling in the course, you will be asked to complete a short application (15-20 minutes) to the SCPD AI Professional Certificate Program.
 The application allows you to share more about your interest in joining this cohort-based course, as well as verify that you meet the prerequisite requirements needed to make the most of the experience.

 Contact us at 650-204-3984